tayloracapula/simple-backend-API/README.md

 # Prerequisites
 This project is built on the bun javascript/typecript runtime.

-it needs you to have bun installed https://bun.sh/ <- follow the install procedure here.
+it needs you to have bun installed as it uses some of Bun's native API's to improve performances https://bun.sh/ <- follow the install procedure here.